muenstc/MaterialX/source/JsMaterialX/README.md

 const gen = new mx.EsslShaderGenerator();
 const genContext = new mx.GenContext(gen);
 ```
 The standard libraries need to be loaded and imported into the document.
-This step is required as the standard libraries contain all the definitions and snippests needed for assembly of the shader code.
+This step is required as the standard libraries contain all the definitions and snippets needed for assembly of the shader code.
 ```javascript
 const stdlib = mx.loadStandardLibraries(genContext);
 const doc = mx.createDocument();
 doc.importLibrary(stdlib);
 ```
-Now it is either time to load a document from a file as outline [here](loading-materialx-files) or create one using the API.
+Now it is either time to load a document from a file as outline [here](#loading-materialx-files) or create one using the API.
 Generating the code consists of finding a renderable element (the javascript binding returns the first renderable element) and calling the `generate` method from the `EsslShaderGenerator` class.
 The shader code for the vertex/pixel shader may be requested from the resulting `Shader` instance.
 ```javascript
 const elem = mx.findRenderableElement(doc);